 - GUI IOTA Wallet: Prior to the introduction of Trinity, GUI was widely regarded as the best software wallet for IOTA.
 It’s an appealing, easy to use option, although it isn’t compatible with mobiles devices.
 Beginners are advised to choose the ‘Light’ mode when setting up.

 Step 2.
 Find an IOTA exchange

-Not all exchanges offer IOTA, so your choice is relatively limited, especially if you don’t want to purchase IOTA using Bitcoin or Ethereum.
+Not all exchanges offer IOTA, so your choice is relatively limited, especially if you don’t want to buy MIOTA using Bitcoin or Ethereum.
 It’s important to do your research and choose a reputable exchange.
-Popular exchanges that offer IOTA include:
+Popular exchanges where you can buy IOTA include:

-- Binance: Widely considered to be the best, most dependable place to buy IOTA, Binance is the world’s biggest crypto exchange.
-But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy using Fiat currency so you’ll have to acquire Bitcoin or Ethereum in order to exchange it for IOTA.
+- Binance: Widely considered to be the best, most dependable place to buy MIOTA, Binance is the world’s biggest crypto exchange.
+But, while it offers a huge crypto marketplace with competitive fees, you won’t be able to buy using Fiat currency so you’ll have to buy Bitcoin or Ethereum in order to exchange it for IOTA.

 - Bitfinex: A Hong Kong based exchange that will allow you to purchase IOTA using BTC, USD, GBP, EUR, JPY and ETH.
 Bitfinex should be relatively cheap but it can take a while to verify your purchase.

 In the interests of securing your IOTA, it’s a good idea to move the assets out of the exchange and into your wallet as soon as you buy MIOTA tokens.
 To withdraw your IOTA to your wallet you need to generate an address then paste it the relevant field in your exchange account.